-About Miwako SenseThis author has not yet filled in any details.
+About Miwako SenseiThis author has not yet filled in any details.

-So far Miwako Sense has created 47 blog entries.
+So far Miwako Sensei has created 105 blog entries.

 I divorced in June 2006.
 I never thought I would be the one to have this experience.
 But I did, and I became the single mother of three young children -- a fifth-grader, a second-grader, and a kindergartner at the time.
 When I decided to divorce and became separated in September 2005, the

 It breaks my heart to know that 2,500 students in the Beaverton School District are homeless.
 I’m so pleased that our school district partners with Family Promise to help end family homelessness.
 Most of the students at JAMS have more than they need, but they are likely to know that some peers are